swhachey/instant_readme/README.md

 ___________________________

 ## DESCRIPTION
-Create a ReadMe file using command link user input
+Create a read me file using use input in the command line

 ___________________________

 ### INSTALLATION
-Open the directory in terminal and initiate app by using command node index.js
+Open the directory in terminal and initialize app by entering the command node index.js

 ___________________________

 ### USAGE
-Instructions will be included as a link to this video I'm making.
-Must have inquirer installed first
+Make sure to install INquirer NPM.
+And follow the instructions included in this vide which will be linked in the area once completed

+Link to video of how to use app >> https://drive.google.com/file/d/1DvJjXEyJMjQvEV6TmW9BKl_EtQS5vDiU/view

 ___________________________

 ### CONTRIBUTIONS
-undefined
+inquirer NPM and myself

 ___________________________

 ### TESTS
-No tests yet.
+No tests created

 ___________________________